 Creating Your Financial Media Library

-A financial media library is also valuable to align efforts and reduce the time it would typically take to source and deliver content to a customer.
+A financial media library also aligns efforts and reduces the time it takes to source and deliver content to a customer.
 It’s also a great way to connect your financial marketing to the sales process, facilitating communication between departments and encouraging conversations around content creation.
-When all of your content is centrally located, it’s easier to see the gaps and bring heads together to bridge them.
+With content centrally located, it’s easier to see the gaps and bring heads together to bridge them.

 Your media library also gives you a way to segment your content, so it’s more relevant to different departments and customer personas.
 Just about every department will benefit from having a fully realized media library—from training, orientation, and introductory videos in HR to high-level thought leadership for the executive suite, the sky is truly the limit.